 Once they’re cool (which doesn’t take long) it’s time to crack the shells.

 I used a small hammer and gave them each a little tap, taking care not to crush them completely.
 The insides can be saved and fed to the squirrels (that’s what we plan to do) or just thrown out.
 Some people even eat them, though I’ve heard they’re quite bitter.

 With crushed shells ready, you can now decorate your pot.

 Start by giving the pot a good coating of Mod Podge.

 Sprinkle the shells on, pressing down as needed, and allow it to dry.

-While the shells were drying, I used some of the caps to decorate the top rim of the pot, giving it a varied look.
+While the shells were drying, I used some of the caps to decorate the top rim of the pot.

 Of course you can use any color paint that matches your decor, or simply leave it natural if you like.

 How simple is that?

 This is much more interesting than an ordinary clay pot and a perfect way to showcase fall acorns, don’t you think?